MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/solutions/agreements-create-template.md

 Fields are areas of the template that should be filled in when generating agreements from the template.
 When configuring the template, you can define as many fields as you like.
 For example, the name of a contractor can occur multiple times in a consulting agreement document.
 You can create a field named "Contractor Name" and associate it with all occurrences of the name throughout the document when you generate a template.

-Fields can either be added to the content of the document, or kept as additional properties for the template.
+Fields can either be added to the content of the document, or kept as other properties for the template.
 You can also define if a field needs to be provided when agreements are created off the template, or if the field is optional.

 There are a few standard fields that come with SharePoint Agreements AI.
-These include:
+These fields include:

 - **First party** – The first party on the agreement.

 - **Second party** – The second party on the agreement.

-- **Effective date**  –The date on which the agreement will come into effect.
+- **Effective date**  –The date on which the agreement comes into effect.

-- **Expiration date** – The date on which the agreement will expire.
+- **Expiration date** – The date on which the agreement expires.

-- **Expiration type** – This can either be single date, where the agreement expires on a specific date, or evergreen, where the agreement never expires.
+- **Expiration type** – This type can either be single date, where the agreement expires on a specific date, or evergreen, where the agreement never expires.

 ### Add fields to the template